yilmazbahadir/java8-basics-pragmatic-usage/README.md

 }
 ```

 In our example as you notice stream is an Integer stream.
 So T, type of stream element, is Integer.
-R, return type, is List<Interger>.
-A, intermediate operator(accumulator) type, is also List<Integer>.
+R, return type, is List\<Integer\>.
+A, intermediate operator(accumulator) type, is also List\<Integer\>.

-As further explanation, supplier supplies a new ArrayList, accumulator takes the ArrayList and add a item from the stream.
-Combiner takes two ArrayLists and returns the merged list.
+As further explanation, `supplier` supplies a new ArrayList, `accumulator` takes the ArrayList and add a item from the stream. `Combiner` takes two ArrayLists and returns the merged list.
 This goes on till the last item on the stream.

 #### Common methods of java.util.stream.Collectors